‘Bachelor In Paradise’ Fans React To Tahzjuan Hawkins’ Epic Meltdown Over John Paul Jones

 Bachelor in Paradise just said goodbye to another short-lived cast member, but this one rocked the beach like a hurricane during her short stay on the ABC reality show.

-When Tahzjuan Hawkins—a contestant on Colton Underwood’s season of The Bachelor for “two seconds”—showed up in Paradise, most of the other cast members no idea who she was.
+When Tahzjuan Hawkins — a contestant on Colton Underwood’s season of The Bachelor for “two seconds” — showed up in paradise, most of the other cast members had no idea who she was.
 But Tahzjuan marked her turf very quickly, giving a date card to the John Paul Jones despite the fact that he was thick into his feelings for Tayshia Adams.

-Upon her arrival in the Paradise digs in Mexico—which, incidentally, took her four plane rides to get to— Tahzjuan announced that she planned to step on any toes needed to get the guys she wanted to date.
+Upon her arrival in the paradise digs in Mexico — which, incidentally, took her four plane rides to get to — Tahzjuan announced that she planned to step on any toes needed to get the guys she wanted to date.
 She also complained about the heat in Mexico as her sweat glands were working overdrive.

-Indeed, perhaps it was the heat that caused her meltdown—or not.
+Indeed, perhaps it was the heat that caused her meltdown — or not.

-After setting her sights on John Paul Jones, Tahzjuan enjoyed a faux dinner and skinnydipping date with him, but when newcomer Haley Ferguson showed up the next day and asked JPJ on another date, Tahzjuan lost it.
+After setting her sights on John Paul Jones, Tahzjuan enjoyed a faux dinner and skinnydipping date with him.
+Yet, when newcomer Haley Ferguson showed up the next day and asked JPJ on another date, Tahzjuan lost it.
 Not only did Tahzjuan call Haley a “pigeon,” but she later threatened to spit in her wine, according to E!
 News.

 New Bachelor in Paradise Arrival Tahzjuan Is 'Already Crumbling' in Mexico: 'I'm Over This' https://t.co/N3jVE48lwZ